About the circular economy

 The goal of the circular economy is ‘a flourishing society on a planet with self-healing and regenerative capacities’.
 This must be a flourishing society for everyone, with respect for every culture.
 Different ideas and visions are of immense value for the resilience and social inclusiveness of our society.

-We expand the traditional definition of added value in the circular economy.
 In addition to the financial added value, this definition also includes social value and environmental value.
 In the circular economy, money is no longer the purpose of the economy.
 Instead, the economy is a means for realising social and environmental value.
-This value cannot be expressed in money.